 Randy Wayne WhiteMarion “Doc” Ford may seem to the outside world to be just a marine biologist living on the Florida coast, but he applies his skills as a former government agent to protect his town, its shores, and its eccentric inhabitants.

-Murder, sunken treasure, and pirates both ancient and modern send Doc Ford on a nightmare quest in the thrilling new novel in the New York Times-bestselling series.
+Murder, sunken treasure, and pirates both ancient and modern send Doc Ford on a nightmare quest in this New York Times bestseller in Randy Wayne White’s thrilling series.

 Marine biologist Doc Ford has been known to help his friends out of jams occasionally, but he’s never faced a situation like this.